-By 2040, the city of Tandag as the provincial capital of Surigao del Sur will flourish as the agri-processingand trading hub of the province and the service center of the mineral processing zone of Carrascal and Cantilan in the same province.
-Bayugan City, with its unique geographical location as a crossroad to the municipality of San Miguel, Surigao del Sur in the northern front, Malaybalay city of Bukidnon in the western front and other major trading cities of Caraga in the east, plays a pivotal role as the agro-industrial center of the province of Agusan del Sur.
-The municipality of San Francisco on the other hand, is a bustling town and is an important trading and commercial center in Agusan del Sur.
-Traders, businessmen and locals from the adjacent towns of Surigao del Sur prefer San Francisco’s highly competitive service and commercial establishments.
-Its importance will further grow in the coming years as Agusan del Sur will be connected to Region X via the east-west lateral roads in Malaybalay City and municipality of Impasugong of Bukidnon and the Loreto – Tagum Road of Davao Region.
+By 2040, the city of Tandag as the provincial capital of Surigao del Sur will flourish as the agri-processing and trading hub of the province and the service center of the mineral processing zone of Carrascal and Cantilan in the same province.
+Bayugan City, with its unique geographical location as a crossroad to the municipality of San Miguel, Surigao del Sur in the northern front, Malaybalay city of Bukidnon in the western front, and other major trading cities of Caraga in the east, plays a pivotal role as the agro-industrial center of the province of Agusan del Sur.
+The municipality of San Francisco on the other hand is a bustling town and is an important trading and commercial center in Agusan del Sur.
+Traders, businessmen, and locals from the adjacent towns of Surigao del Sur prefer San Francisco’s highly competitive service and commercial establishments.
+Its importance will further grow in the coming years as Agusan del Sur will be connected to Region X via the east-west lateral roads in Malaybalay City and the municipality of Impasugong of Bukidnon and the Loreto – Tagum Road of Davao Region.

-Provincial centers, which have a minimum population size of 50,000, are cities or municipalities in a province that have roles similar to that of regional centers but in a smaller and more limited scale.
+Provincial centers, which have a minimum population size of 50,000, are cities or municipalities in a province that have roles similar to that of regional centers but on a smaller and more limited scale.
 Accordingly, the newly created city of Cabadbaran is identified as a provincial center.
 Cabadbaran City shall serve as the agri-production and processing zone for high-value crops and aquaculture products.
 The municipalities of Buenavista and Nasipit of Agusan del Norte are anticipated to morph into provincial growth centers because of their proximity to the regional center, which is Butuan City.
-The proposed coastal road with bridges that will traverse Nasipit – Buenavista – Butuan City – Magallanes will disperse development dividends to Buenavista, Nasipit and even Magallanes.
-The municipality of Trento will serve as the alternate provincial center for Agusan del Sur as it is a crossroad in going to Bislig City of Surigao del Sur, five river towns of Agusan del Sur and Tagum City of Davao Region.
+The proposed coastal road with bridges that will traverse Nasipit – Buenavista – Butuan City – Magallanes will disperse development dividends to Buenavista, Nasipit, and even Magallanes.
+The municipality of Trento will serve as the alternate provincial center for Agusan del Sur as it is a crossroad in going to Bislig City of Surigao del Sur, five river towns of Agusan del Sur, and Tagum City of Davao Region.

 Population Levels, 2015, Caraga